 Difference between regular massage and Hot Stone massage:

 Preparing your body for a regular massage, a massage therapist spends a lot of time slowly warming up your tissue using various massage techniques to prepare your body for deep tissue massage.
 With Hot Stone massage, your body soaks in the heat quickly, saving the time it takes a regular massage to “ready” your body for deeper pressure.
 A patient at East Mountain Massage, commented that she didn’t realize the deep pressure was applied once the hot stones were applied.
 (This same patient could never tolerate any form of deep pressure prior to hot stone therapy.)

 Basalt stones are heated in a water-filled heater, and only applied when at the ideal temperature.
-Melissa slowly introduces one stone to your body; she tends to cool the first stone to a lukewarm temperature to slowly introduce the temperature variance to your body.
-The first time anyone experiences a Hot Stone massage, they cannot help but feel a little uneasy, because it is hard to know what to expect.
+Your therapist slowly introduces one stone to your body, cooling the first stone, if the temperature is too hot..

 History of Hot Stones: